Demographics of New York (state): 2020 Census

 According to 2004 estimates, 20.4% of the population was foreign-born.
 Among cities in the State of New York, 36% of New York City's population is foreign-born; this figure of approximately 3 million is a higher total number of foreign-born residents than any other U.S. city.
 This number is often around 20% in other cities across New York.

-Confusingly, the term American Jew is used to describe ethnic Jews by some demographers, and religious identity (religious Jews, see: Judaism) of various nationalities and various denominations by others.
+The term American Jew is used to describe ethnic Jews by some demographers, and religious identity (religious Jews, see: Judaism) of various nationalities and various denominations by others.
 Regardless, collectively most are American-born and are a major social presence in New York.
 An estimated 1 to 2 million alone in New York City and another 1 to 1.5 million live in surrounding areas, sometimes New York is referred to as the "world's largest Jewish city" since the mid-19th century.
 The first wave of Jewish immigrants in New York are of Sephardic origin, a scant 10,000 from the Netherlands, Italy, Spain and Portugal in the 17th and 18th centuries, but in the 19th century more newcomers were first German and finally in the early 20th century millions from Eastern Europe like Poland and Russia, both of Ashkenazi origin.
 In the late 20th century, a smaller wave of Russian Jews and Ukrainian Jews settled in the Brighton Beach section in Brooklyn.

 Most Hispanic and Latino New Yorkers come from Puerto Rican, Dominican, Mexican, Ecuadorian, Salvadoran, Colombian, Guatemalan, Honduran, Peruvian, Cuban, backgrounds.
 New York contains the largest Puerto Rican population in the contiguous United States, concentrated in parts of New York City such as the Bronx and Manhattan.
 New York also has the largest Dominican population in the country, concentrated in New York City's Upper Manhattan and the Bronx.
 New York City is home to many with roots in Caribbean island countries like Jamaica, Barbados, Guyana, Trinidad and Tobago, Haiti and Grenada, as well as recent immigrants from sub-Saharan African countries (mainly Nigeria and Ghana).

 Most Asian New Yorkers have Chinese, Indian, Korean, Filipino, Bangladeshi, Pakistani, Japanese, or Vietnamese ancestry.
 At 520,000 of the State of New York's over 600,000 Chinese Americans, New York City has a higher total number than Los Angeles County.
 New York also has the highest and growing proportion of Pakistani Americans and Bangladeshi Americans in the country, and a very high Indian American community, mainly concentrated in New York City.